 Certification and Accreditation: The department provides professional certification in chemistry with an American Chemical Society (ACS) approved chemistry program that is considered by many to be the gold standard for science education.
 The Biochemistry Degree track is the state of South Carolina's first program to be accredited by the American Society of Biochemistry and Molecular Biology (ASBMS).

-The Major: Students can become professionally-certified graduates by completing one of five Bachelor of Science (B.S.) degree tracks:
+The Major: Students can choose to become ACS professionally-certified graduates by completing one of five Bachelor of Science (B.S.) degree tracks:

 Finally, a Bachelor of Science (B.S.)
-Chemistry degree program of study is available, designed for maximum flexibility to meet a broad array of students' interests or needs.
+Chemistry degree program is available, designed for maximum flexibility to meet a broad array of student interests or needs.
+Students often pursue minors or double majors using this degree program.

 Student Learning Outcomes: A hallmark of the program is the pursuit and dissemination of national-caliber undergraduate research.
 The research-centered, engaged-learning experience provides students with nationally recognized professional certification designed to prepare students for industrial and graduate opportunities in fields such as medical and pharmaceutical research, biotechnology, environmental engineering, education, forensics, patent law, energy production, polymers, business, chemicals, bioengineering, materials, chemical engineering, health sciences, cosmetics, ceramics, national defense, foods and flavors, and biomedical research.
 Chemists represent the nation's largest group of industrial scientists.